 Now and then, the Wilburn Brothers and Buck Owens would send a special hello to “our good friend Jewell House” on their Saturday TV programs.
 They and others would call and write to Jewell.
 Aspiring singers and stage mothers would call her to ask her to help them make the right connections in Nashville.

-Her highest point in the ’60s came when in 1962, Jewell finally realized her dream of pursuing higher education.
+Her highest point in the ’60s came in 1962 when Jewell finally realized her dream of pursuing higher education.
 She entered Texarkana College’s Licensed Vocational Nursing (LVN) program, eventually acing the state board examination and becoming an LVN.

 Nursing was a natural – and timely – outlet for her caring spirit.
 She was always drawn to people who were either hurting or in need.
 She wanted to nurture them and help them to find healing.
 She told freelancer Presley that she had hit the driest spell ever in her songwriting and Country music work, but nursing got her mind off of that.